A-level students can use grades in mock exams to progress to degree courses

 “By ensuring students have the safety net of their mock results, as well as the chance of sitting autumn exams, we are creating a triple lock process to ensure they can have the confidence to take the next step forward in work or education.”

-Labour leader Sir Keir Starmer said: “The SNP have been forced into a humiliating U-turn after a shambolic few days.

-“With 24 hours before results are released, I would urge the Prime Minister to change course, or he risks robbing a generation of their future.”

-Geoff Barton, General Secretary of the Association of School and College Leaders, accused the Government of a “panicked and chaotic response”.
+Geoff Barton, General Secretary of the Association of School and College Leaders, said the plan created potential for “massive inconsistency” as mock exams were not standardised and some students may not have taken them before schools closed in March.

 Most Read